 A clinical study cited by the American Dental Association (ADA) found that, to achieve the level of whitening received during a single in-office procedure, a dentist-prescribed at-home treatment program took seven days and an OTC bleaching product took 16 days.
 The tradeoff?
 In-office treatment costs more than at-home options.

-During an in-office whitening or “power bleaching” session, the dentist will clean teeth to remove plaque and tartar, and then shield gums and apply a highly concentrated whitening liquid and cure it (speeding its action) with ultraviolet light for up to 15 minutes, then repeat the process three to four times in the same visit.
-Because the whitening agent used is strong, this method is seldom recommended for anyone with sensitive teeth.
+During an in-office whitening or “power bleaching” session, the dentist first cleans teeth to remove plaque and tartar.
+Then they shield gums and apply a highly concentrated whitening liquid and cure it (speeding its action) with ultraviolet light for up to 15 minutes.
+This process is then repeated three to four times during the same visit.
+If you have sensitive teeth, tell your dentist; they may modify your whitening schedule or recommend an over-the-counter pain medicine before treatment.

-Another method some dentists use involves applying a whitening agent onto the teeth and sealing it into place with a varnish; after 30 minutes, the applications are brushed off.
+Dentists also may apply a whitening agent to your teeth and seal it into place with a varnish; after 30 minutes, they brush off excess material.

-In-office treatments typically cost from $500 to more than $1,000, depending on the dental practice and procedure used.
+In-office treatments typically cost from $500 to more than $1,000, depending on the dental practice and the procedure.

 Take-Home Kits from Your Dentist

-As an alternative to in-office whitening, many dentists supply patients with whitening gels and trays, and send them home to treat their own teeth.
+As an alternative to in-office whitening, many dentists supply patients with whitening gels and trays for treating their choppers at home.

 At-home treatments usually use solutions with carbamide peroxide concentrations ranging from 10 to 38 percent, with higher concentration levels enabling shorter treatment periods.
 The ADA reports that daily treatment times for whitening typically range from two to 10 hours for periods of six to 28 days.

-Your dentist should prescribe a gel with a lower concentration if you’re likely to experience pain from tooth sensitivity or gum irritation.
+Your dentist should prescribe a gel with a lower concentration if you fear pain from tooth sensitivity or gum irritation.
 Dr. Sara Cohen, a dentist practicing in Washington, D.C., told us that after years of prescribing at-home whitening treatments, she prefers a lower 10 percent-concentration gel worn for longer periods of time over high-concentration ones used for fewer days.
 She also recommends patients wear trays overnight.
-While the product remains active for only a few hours, she said there’s no harm in wearing the trays beyond that timeframe while you sleep.
+While the product remains active for only a few hours, she said there’s no harm in wearing the trays beyond that while you sleep.

 To conserve product and reduce pain from teeth sensitivity, you can opt to apply gel only to the front of the trays.